 More

 Ever thought of the risks associated with accessing sensitive data using just a single set of credentials?
-Enter usernames and passwords.
+Enter user ID.
+Enter password.
 And voila!
 Your corporate data is up for grabs.
 Isn’t it playing with fire while you’re doused in gasoline?
-Authenticating users and access with a multi-layer approach is thereby essential when so much data resides on the cloud.
+Authenticating users and access with multiple forms of authentication is essential when so much data resides in the cloud.

 What is Multi-factor Authentication (MFA)?

-Multi-factor authentication (MFA) maximizes security by enabling users to leverage two or more forms of verification.
+Multi-factor authentication (MFA) maximizes security by enabling users to leverage two or more forms of verification across different types of authentication.
 Ideally, the steps to use an MFA will be:

 1. Initial Login: The user enters their username and password (first factor).

-2. Additional Verification: The user must then provide a second factor depending on the rules generated during MFA settings, such as a code sent via SMS, an authentication app, or biometric data (like a fingerprint).
+2. Additional Verification: The user must then provide a second form of authentication depending on the rules generated during MFA settings , such as a code sent via SMS, an authentication app, or biometric data (like a fingerprint).

 3. Access Granted or Denied: If the additional verification matches, access is granted; otherwise, it is denied.